Kwaak Taanba

 Kwaak Taanba or Kwaak Jatra or Loidam Kumsaba or Crow freeing festival is an indigenous festival of Manipur, in which the King of Manipur releases a crow from his custody.
 The day falls on the 10th lunar day of Mera month of the Meitei calendar.
 The festival accompanies several rites and rituals, along with various divine dance and music performances held at the Sana Konung, the Royal Palace of Manipur at Imphal.

 The setting free of the crow is performed at the Thangapat, the Royal Moat, in Imphal.
 The main purpose of the festival is to bring prosperity and good luck in the region.
-It's performed since time immemorial.
+It has been performed since time immemorial.